-I graduated with an M.A. and a B.A. from New York University.
-My master’s thesis, “Pearl of the Orient Reconstructed” (on which my current project is built), zeroes in on the period between the Korean War and the Tiananmen Massacre to trace how Hong Kongers, a non-self-governing people, were stripped of their right of self-determination.
+Overall, I have broad interests in Chinese territorial and maritime frontiers, modern Vietnam, 20th-century U.S. foreign policy, and the British Empire in Asia.
+I graduated with an M.A.
+(Humanities and Social Thought) in September 2017 and a B.A.
+(History & Journalism) in May 2016 from New York University.
+My master’s thesis, “Pearl of the Orient Reconstructed,” focuses on the period between the Korean War and the Tiananmen Massacre to trace how Hong Kongers, as a non-self-governing people, were stripped of their right of self-determination.
 My senior honors thesis, “Music Below the Lion Rock,” examines how the evolution of transnational Cantopop over four decades reflected social and political transformation in postwar Hong Kong.

 In 2017–18, I spent a productive year as a visiting scholar at the University of Toronto, jointly affiliated with the Richard Charles Lee Canada-Hong Kong Library — the most extensive overseas collection of research materials on Hong Kong — and the Munk School of Global Affairs’s Asian Institute.
 Prior to that, I’ve interned as a junior curator at the Smithsonian National Museum of American History and sat on the editorial board of the Historian, America’s oldest undergraduate history journal.
 I’ve given talks at, among other places, Brown, Columbia, Rutgers, the Council on Foreign Relations, and the National Committee on U.S.-China Relations.